 Please note: There are multiple eligible expenses under Child Care Transformation (A404).
 First Nations and TPAs have the flexibility to decide how to spend this allocation on the eligible expenses in order to meet community priorities.

-The illustration below outlines in-year funding flexibility for 2015-16.
-Please refer to Section 4 for additional information.
+The illustration below outlines in-year funding flexibility. .

 Detail Codes with no Financial Flexibility: